RoshellChristina/PawSense-Pycharm-Codes/README.md

 The API will run on http://0.0.0.0:5000 with the following endpoints:
 POST /predict — Dog emotion classification
-POST /predict_disease — Disease prediction
+POST /predict_disease — Disease detection
 POST /predict_score — Wellness score prediction

 To run the Text Embedding Service, execute: